 {{ 内容变量 | removetags:"标签名1,标签名2,..." | safe }}

-For example, suppose we have a piece of article content stored inarchive.Contenta variable, and this content may contain<i>and<strong>Labels, but we hope to remove them when displaying, while keeping other like<p>or<a>labels.
+For example, suppose we have a piece of article content stored inarchive.Contenta variable, and this content may contain<i>and<strong>Tags, but we want to remove them when displaying and keep other such as<p>or<a>tags.
 We can use them like thisremovetagsFilter:

 <div>